 For nearly five centuries, Pembroke College has been a crucible and catalyst of innovation, imagination, and vision.
 From Samuel Johnson who defined our words, to William Blackstone who framed the laws of a civil society; from J.R.R.
 Tolkien who inspired our imaginations to current Fellows doing ground-breaking research in AI, robotics, digital humanities and more, Pembrokians have made and are making a profound difference to the world.

 As we approach our 400th in 2024, we are once again calling on alumni and friends to help us achieve our vision for the next 400 years.
 We want Pembroke to be influential, inspiring, and resilient; able to welcome individuals of all backgrounds in a supportive, creative, and intellectually challenging environment with the best infrastructure and personnel as well as the life-long encouragement from our alumni community.
+Regular Gifts are vital for this, as they provide us with stability and confidence to realise our strategic goals.
+If you would like to commit to supporting the college and ensuring that it thrives you can pledge directly to the 400 campaign.

 As Pembroke extends its research and scholarship into new fields of enquiry, we can contribute to the world’s ability to tackle the toughest problems and to seize the greatest opportunities - but only if we reflect a rich diversity of viewpoints and foster potential wherever we find it.
 Our ground-breaking OxNet programme is an unapologetically academic outreach initiative working with a network of Hub and Link schools in underrepresented regions of the UK.
 It has inspired over 10,000 students to consider and prepare for study at a leading university.
 We now seek to expand OxNet to embrace science as well as humanities subjects and begin working with younger children.
 Learn more about OxNet.